Strauss–Howe generational theory: Defining a generation

-Strauss and Howe describe the history of the U.S. as a succession of Anglo-American generational biographies from 1435 to the present, and they describe a theorized recurring generational cycle in American history.
+Strauss and Howe describe the history of the U.S. as a succession of Anglo-American generational biographies from 1433 to the present, and theorized a recurring generational cycle in American history.
 The authors posit a pattern of four repeating phases, generational types, and a recurring cycle of spiritual awakenings and secular crises, from the founding colonials of America through the present day.

-Strauss and Howe define a social generation as the aggregate of all people born over a span of roughly twenty years or about the length of one phase of life: childhood, young adulthood, midlife, and old age.
+Strauss and Howe define a social generation as the aggregate of all people born over a span of roughly 21 years or about the length of one phase of life: childhood, young adulthood, midlife, and old age.
 Generations are identified (from the first birthyear to last) by looking for cohort groups of this length that share three criteria.
 First, members of a generation share what the authors call an age location in history: they encounter key historical events and social trends while occupying the same phase of life.
 In this view, members of a generation are shaped in lasting ways by the eras they encounter as children and young adults and they share certain common beliefs and behaviors.
 Aware of the experiences and traits that they share with their peers, members of a generation would also share a sense of common perceived membership in that generation.

 They based their definition of a generation on the work of various writers and social thinkers, from ancient writers such as Polybius and Ibn Khaldun to modern social theorists such as José Ortega y Gasset, Karl Mannheim, John Stuart Mill, Émile Littré, Auguste Comte, and François Mentré.

 Turnings

 While writing Generations, Strauss and Howe described a theorized pattern in the historical generations they examined, which they say revolved around generational events which they call turnings.
 In Generations, and in greater detail in The Fourth Turning, they describe a four-stage cycle of social or mood eras which they call "turnings".
-The turnings include: "The High", "The Awakening", "The Unraveling" and "The Crisis".
+The turnings include: "the high", "the awakening", "the unraveling", and "the crisis".

 High

-According to Strauss and Howe, the First Turning is a High, which occurs after a Crisis.
-During The High, institutions are strong and individualism is weak.
+According to Strauss and Howe, the first turning is a high, which occurs after a crisis.
+During the high, institutions are strong and individualism is weak.
 Society is confident about where it wants to go collectively, though those outside the majoritarian center often feel stifled by conformity.

-According to the authors, the most recent First Turning in the US was the post–World War II American High, beginning in 1946 and ending with the assassination of John F. Kennedy on November 22, 1963.
+According to the authors, the most recent first turning in the US was the post–World War II American high, beginning in 1946 and ending with the assassination of John F. Kennedy on November 22, 1963.